G-ZNJ8QW23K9

 Hydroplaning in curve transitions is dangerous and often the cause of accidents.
 That is teh reason that this is one of the first factors I look for at the scene where a hydroplaning accident occurred.

-Elvin Aycock PE, PH, PLS, ACTAR
+Elvin Aycock PE, PH, PLS

 I specialize in hydroplaning accidents.
 There are 4 forensic parts to a hydroplaning accident case.
 They are: